 Use plastic eggs and fill them with toys or even catnip!
 If you still want to hard boil and color eggs with family, go for it!
 But save those eggs to eat…yum!

 One of the best parts about Easter is the feast, right?
 But all that wonderful food can cause serious problems for our cats if we aren’t very careful.
 It’s important to be particularly aware around the holidays, especially if you have a cat that likes to beg, and if you’ve got guests in your home that tend to be suckers to those pleading, sad kitty cat eyes.

-Common Easter foods, like ham and pork are high in salt and fat, both of which are bad for cats in high quantities.
+Common Easter foods, like ham and pork, are high in salt and fat, both of which are bad for cats in high quantities.
 Uncooked dough from bread, if ingested, can be fatal if it rises in your pet’s belly.
-Desserts that may contain chocolate, raisins, or grapes would be toxic to your cat if he snuck a bite.
-It’s best to keep kitty out of the kitchen and away from the table during your Easter feast.
+Desserts containing chocolate, raisins, or grapes would be toxic to your cat if he snuck a bite.
+It’s best to keep the kitty out of the kitchen and away from the table during your Easter feast.

 What special ways will you celebrate Easter with your cat?
 Tell us below!

 If you found this helpful, Pin it!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.